Last summer, my garage door keypad broke, and it was such a pain in the…

 As I showed above, a combined 95% of the market is controlled by two companies: Chamberlain and Overhead Door.

-There’s little pressure on companies to innovate with new features or smart connectivity with so little competition.
+There’s little pressure on companies to innovate with new security features or smart connectivity with so little competition.
+For more on the differences between Genie & Chamberlain garage door openers, click the link for my summary.

-On the bright side (depending on how you look at it), it really boils your choices down to the two keypads I’ll discuss a bit later on.
+On the bright side (depending on how you look at it), it really boils your choices down to the two keypads I’ll discuss later.

 But first, let’s talk about the myth of a universal keypad – and why you shouldn’t ever buy one unless you have no other option.